thisislawatts/example-jobs/Data Engineer.md

 <li style="font-weight: 400;"><span style="font-weight: 400;">have experience with data modeling, data warehousing, and building ETL pipelines</span></li>
 <li style="font-weight: 400;"><span style="font-weight: 400;">are familiar with statistical models and data mining algorithms</span></li>
 <li style="font-weight: 400;">have excellent knowledge of Snowflake, dbt, Looker (or similar BI tools)</li>
-<li style="font-weight: 400;">are a strong communicator; specifically, convey <span>data infrastructure, data models, and data engineering solutions with both business and technical teams</span></li>
+<li style="font-weight: 400;">are a strong communicator; specifically, convey data infrastructure, data models, and data engineering solutions with both business and technical teams</li>
 <li style="font-weight: 400;">are comfortable working in a globally distributed team across several time zones</li>
 </ul>
 <h2><strong>We’d especially love to hear from you if have:</strong></h2>